microsoft/Managing-RBAC-in-Azure/README.md

 - **EXAMPLE 3** - Provide a SubscriptionId, ResourceGroupName, and a list of KeyVault names, which gets all of the KeyVaults specified in the list.

 ## Defining your File Paths
-To define the location of your input MasterConfig.json file and the output YamlOutput.yml file, edit the **Project Properties**.
+To define the location of your input MasterConfig.json file and output yaml file, edit the **Project Properties**.
 Click on the **Debug** tab and within **Application arguments**, add your file path to the json file, enter a space, and add your file path to the yaml file.

 ## Security Principals in AAD